mothur/mothur.github.io/_wiki/marine_community_analysis.md

 As we might have expected from the heatmaps, the fresh water sample (GS020) and hypersaline sample (GS033) are highly dissimilar to all other samples.
-Notice that the following \"pairs of sites\" cluster
+Notice that the following "pairs of sites" cluster
 together:

 -   the estuarine sites (GS011, GS012)